Configure Ape

 contract = project.MyContract.deployments[0]

-When using the geth provider, you can customize its settings.
+When using the node provider, you can customize its settings.
 For example, to change the URI for an Ethereum network, do:

 ethereum: